 The 46-year-old former Leyton Orient manager has been on sick leave with a stress-related illness since January.

-In his absence Alan Knill guided the Gulls to League Two safety after taking charge in February until Saturday's 3-3 draw with Bristol Rovers.
+In his absence Alan Knill guided the Gulls to League Two safety after taking charge in February until Saturday's 3-3 draw with Bristol Rovers - his last game in temporary charge.

 "The decision is based purely on footballing grounds, after falling from play-off contenders last season to just escaping relegation this time around, and early exits in all three cup competitions," a club statement said.